 Beating Child’s Play to theaters by a year, Stuart Gordon’s Dolls presents an equally grisly but very different story of deadly playthings.
 Equal parts twisted fairy tale (from the screenwriter of Troll, no less) and old dark house film, Dolls crams every shadowy frame with tons of creepy dolls.
 Not to mention the doll-like fate that befalls one of the doomed punk girls who takes refuge in the old house, or the grisly discovery of what lies beneath those porcelain features …

-Annabelle, from The Conjuring, Annabelle, and Annabelle: Creation
+Annabelle from The Conjuring, Annabelle, Annabelle: Creation and Annabelle Comes Home

 The horrifying doll Annabelle stole the show in James Wan’s The Conjuring, despite having a relatively small role in the 2013 haunted house movie.
-Anabelle went on to star in her own movies; 2014’s Annabelle, and 2017’s prequel Annabelle: Creation.
+Anabelle went on to star in her own movies; 2014’s Annabelle, 2017’s prequel Annabelle: Creation, and 2019's Annabelle Comes Home.
 Part of the horror behind Annabelle is no doubt due to the fact that she’s based on a real haunted doll named Annabelle, who is famously kept in a glass case in Ed and Lorraine Warren’s Occult Museum.

 The murderous doll, He Who Kills, steals the show in the made-for-TV 1975 anthology horror film Trilogy of Terror.
 The final installment is based on the short story “Prey” by I am Legend author Richard Matheson and stars Karen Black as Amelia, a young woman who must battle a ferocious evil doll while alone in her apartment.